Benjamin F. Timms

 In researching environmental conservation he applies the theoretical lens of political ecology to investigate global environmental conservation policies and their impacts on local populations and environments.
 In response to the often fatalistic outcomes of political ecology research, he adds a cultural ecology perspective to uncover spaces for local populations to mitigate negative repercussions on their livelihoods in face of growing socio-economic and environmental marginalization.
 Research in this area in Honduras and Jamaica includes ethnographic methods and utilization of geospatial technologies, including remote sensing and geographical information systems, to ‘tie people to the pixel’ and uncover current trends and future possibilities for more sustainable human-environment relationships.

 In addition to his wide variety of courses taught at Cal Poly, Dr. Timms is highly involved in study abroad opportunities for students.
-He has served as the resident director of the Cal Poly Peru, Spain, Thailand, and London Summer Study Abroad programs during which students take Cal Poly courses and participate in fieldtrips in these foreign locales.
+He has served on study abroad programs in Peru, Spain, Thailand, London, and Australia during which students take Cal Poly courses and participate in fieldtrips in these foreign locales.

-Finally, in his spare time he enjoys woodworking, traveling, hiking, and exploring wine country with his lovely wife Erika and dog Stella.
+Finally, in his spare time he enjoys woodworking, traveling, hiking, and exploring wine country with his lovely wife Erika.